ws464/python-3/Assignments.md

 # Python Intro III Assignments
 ***Submit a PR for each exercise then switch driver/navigator roles*** The structure of your work is up to you.
-I suggest creating a new file for each exercise.
-And then copy paste the usage into each file and run that individually.
+I suggest creating a new file for each exercise, and then copy paste the usage into each file and run that individually.

 # Ex.
 1 Validation Exception
 Create a function called `validate_file()` which accepts a name of a file to validate.
 This function validates the